openjs-foundation/cross-project-council/proposals/stage-2/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 ## List of all repos that are part of the project

-Include links and license information

-## Issues Tracker

-Link to GitHub or other tracker

-## Current Code of Conduct

-Include a link

-## Vendored Dependencies (Optional)
+For each repository, please provide:

+- link to repo,
+- license information,
+- link to issue tracker,
+- link to code of conduct (CoC),
-Full list of dependencies in the source tree of all repos.
-Please include licenses if you can.
+- optionally, the full list of vendored dependencies contained in the source tree, including license information.
 A full audit of all vendored dependencies will be required before your project can officially join the foundation, but this can be done later with foundation support.

 ## Governance Structure